lifeomic/one-query/README.md

 A helper for combining multiple parallel queries into a single `react-query`-like hook.

+Queries performed using this hook are cached independently, just as if they had been performed individually using `useQuery`.

 ```typescript
 const query = useCombinedQueries(
   ['GET /messages', { filter: 'some-filter' }],